Oliver Twist (1997 film): Plot

 Meanwhile, Dodger manages to locate Oliver.
 Deciding that he knows too much about the group to be left on his own, Sikes convinces Fagin to let him kidnap Oliver with Dodger and Nancy's help.
 However, Nancy does so unwillingly, and Dodger refuses to put Oliver in the bag intended to be used for his abduction.
 Back at the hideout, Oliver confirms that he let nothing slip about the group, but tells Nancy that he loved the Brownlows.
 Nancy tries to return Oliver to the mansion, but is seen in the street by Sikes and forced to go back.
 Suspicious, Sikes hires Dodger to follow her the next day.
 Sikes later weasels out of Oliver that he knows where Fagin's treasure is kept.
 At night, he forces him to go to the Brownlow's to steal at gunpoint.
 Inside, Oliver purposely drops the bag of silver he's holding to wake Rose.
 Sikes and Oliver escape, but Mr. Brownlow sees Oliver, confirming his suspicion that he is a thief.
 Dodger encourages Oliver to escape if he gets the chance.

 The next day, Nancy goes to the Brownlows unknowingly followed by Dodger.
 She tells them of Oliver's abduction and agrees to return him at London Bridge at midnight.
 Dodger, threatened by Sikes, admits of overhearing the agreement.
-Still wanting Oliver to be free, he takes him to the bridge himself to throw Sikes off the trail.
-Unfortunately, Nancy, unaware of Dodger's plan, is murdered there by a furious Sikes who accuses her of double-crossing him.
+Still wanting Oliver to be free, he takes him to the bridge himself to throw Sikes off the trail, but Nancy, unaware of Dodger's plan, is murdered there by a furious Sikes who accuses her of double-crossing him.
 Meanwhile, Oliver has gone back to the hideout to retrieve his locket.
 Sikes walks in the door and sees the treasure.
 As he attempts to flee with it himself, Fagin arrives, followed by Dodger who stops Sikes, furious at Nancy's murder.
 Nancy's dead body has been found, and the police follow Sikes's dog to the hideout.
 Sikes locks the door, takes the box and Oliver (as a hostage) up to the roof, and leaves Dodger and Fagin below.
 On the roof, Oliver grabs the box from Sikes, who turns on him and slips.
-His neck gets caught in a coil of rope, and he is hung by the noose on the spot as the police watch.
-Dodger is arrested by them for his pilfering, and while Fagin negotiates with Oliver for the locket, ultimately returns it.
+His neck gets caught in a coil of rope, and he is hung by the noose as the police watch.
+Dodger is arrested for his pilfering, and while Fagin negotiates with Oliver for the locket, ultimately returns it.
 The locket finally proves that Oliver is in fact Mr. Brownlow’s grandson by the matching of the portraits.
 After bidding a fond farewell to the arrested Dodger promising to see him again someday, Oliver is last seen sleeping happily in his new home.